|

 Word order matters.
 A search for "personalized wedding

-gifts personalized".
-Again, if you have the resources,
+personalized".
+Again, if you have the resources, optimize for all

 Related articles